hsci-r/las/README.md

         prints this usage text
 ```

-## Running
+## Installation and running

 The LAS binary at https://github.com/jiemakel/las-cl/releases is actually a Java JAR file, to which a tiny shell script has been prepended, running the JAR with an allocation of 4G of memory.
-You can however run the JAR also directly with other parameters yourself, e.g. `java -Xmx2G -jar las --help`.
+Thus, on a UNIX system, after downloading the tool, it should be runnable itself.
+It may need to be set as executable first, though (e.g. `chmod 0755`).
+You can of course run the JAR also directly with other parameters yourself, e.g. `java -Xmx2G -jar las --help`.

 ### Optimal mode of running

 The memory allocation is necessary, as some of the transducers used by LAS are really quite huge (the biggest two some ~760 megabytes).
 This is also why the executable package is a whopping 400-900 megabytes (depending on release).
-This size also means that when running the program, initial loading will take a significant time (which you can test by running `las --help`).
+This size also means that each time running the program, initial startup will take a significant time (which you can test by running `las --help`).
 However, after that, processing will be fluent.
 This means that to optimally use the tool, you should pass LAS as much data in a single run as possible.
 LAS should be able to efficiently process both large files, as well as a large number of them.
 Another option is also to not give LAS a filename, whereby the tool will enter a a streaming mode, processing input line by line.

 When running on files, one should also select the appropriate `--process-by` mode.
 The default is to process by `file`, which is suitable for small files.
 However, if you have larger files, you should process either by `paragraph` (if you have such paragraphs, separated by two newlines) or by `line`, if you know sentences won't cross lines.